I take on the Independence period using three different games, in historical order.

 There is a huge amount of luck involved, but the design relates it back to historical events.
 For example, the key event for an Israeli victory is often one of the two U.N Truces.
 In game terms, that halts battles for one turn and gives the Israeli two extra units.
 It may well be that the timing of the ceasefires, along with Israel’s ability to rearm during that lull, were the key to Israel’s ultimate victory in the war.

-Which is to say, conceptually this must be a mechanic that works in wargames, and I’m sure I’ll be back with it.
+All of this is to say that, conceptually, the simplified, linear tracks seems to be a mechanic that works in wargames, and I’m sure I’ll be back with it.
 Getting back to the game at hand, it certainly provides a way to cover this conflict.
-To actually address the breadth of this conflict over its entire length would probably take a far, far more complicated gaming system.
+To actually address the breadth of this conflict over its entire length using more conventional methods would probably take a far, far more complicated gaming system.

 Baffle them with Bull

 So what about the more traditional approach?
 One of the original Operation Art of War scenarios covers Israel’s October offensives in the 1948 war.
-These took place after the pair of UN cease fires, allowing the Israeli army to reorganize and rearm.
-When the conflict resumed again, Israel not only had the initiative, but the fighting was moving more towards conventional warfare forces and operations.
+These took place after the pair of UN cease fires, which in reality served to allow the Israeli military to reorganize and rearm.
+When the conflict resumed again, Israel not only had the initiative, but the fighting was moving away from the small unit, irregular action more towards conventional warfare forces and operations.

 Nevertheless, at least to my uneducated eye, the game system has to take substantial liberties to squeeze this war into the Operational Art of War box.